Dylan-Vo05/Food.com-Dataset-Exploration/README.md

 I performed a permutation test by shuffling the values of `'id'` 1,000 times to obtain 1,000 test statistics, simulated under the null hypothesis.

+<iframe
+  src="assets/missingness1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed test statistic, 29.2894, is shown by the vertical line on the graph.
+The p value we found is 0.019, which falls under the 0.05 threshold.
+Therefore we reject the null hypothesis and find that the missingness of `'id'` depends on the `'minutes'` of the recipe

+> Submitted
+  **Null Hypothesis:**
+  - The missingness of 'id' does not depend on the date 'submitted', as listed on food.com

+  **Alternate Hypothesis:**
+  - The missingness of 'id' does depend on the date 'submitted', as listed on food.com

+  **Test Statistic (Significance Level = 0.05):**
+  - The absolute difference in means of the 'submitted' date between the groups where 'id' is missing and 'id' is present

+I performed a permutation test by shuffling the values of `'id'` 1,000 times to obtain 1,000 test statistics, simulated under the null hypothesis.

+<iframe
+  src="assets/missingness2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed test statistic, 127,127.5489, is shown by the vertical line on the graph.
+The p value we found is 0.601, which exceeds the 0.05 threshold.
+Therefore we fail to reject the null hypothesis and find that the missingness of `'id'` does not depend on the date the recipe was `'submitted'`

 ## Hypothesis Testing

 As mentioned previously in  the introduction, I would like to examine how the healthiness, roughly aproximated by `'PDV_deviance'`, changed over time.
 To facilitate this question, I ran a permutation test based on the `'submitted'` date of the recipe.
 I chose do use a permutation test because the dataset has no information on the population, and question simply poses if the two groups originate from the same distribution.